 For detailed timings please follow the 'drop-downs' below:

-Every morning the boarders are woken up between 7am and 7.15am in readiness for breakfast which is served in the dining room between 7.30am and 8.00am.
-In some cases 6th formers are given the option of having breakfast in their own common room kitchen area.
+Every morning, the boarders are woken up between 7am and 7.15am in readiness for breakfast which is served in the refectory between 7.30am and 8.00am.
+In some cases Sixth formers are given the option of having breakfast in their own common room kitchen area.

-All boarders then return to their rooms for a final tidy up, to make their beds, collect their school bags for the day and to make their way to school at 8.20am.
-No boarders return to the boarding areas during the day, unless permission is granted by House or Senior staff.
+After breakfast, all boarders then return to their rooms for a final tidy up, to make their beds, and collect their school bags for the day.
+They then make their way into school at 8.20am.
+No boarders may return to boarding areas during the day, unless permission is granted by House or Senior staff.

 At the close of afternoon registration, at 4.20pm, boarders return to their boarding house where a drink and a snack is served.
 The boarders are then encouraged to change out of their school uniform before leaving the house to attend one of the many after-school clubs and activities, or to attend Prep where they are supported to complete their homework.
-At 5.30pm, day boys go home, and those boarders leaving their after-school club or junior Prep return to the boarding house.
+At 5.30pm, day boys who have attended clubs or extra-curricular activities go home, and boarders leave their after-school club or junior Prep to return to the boarding house.

 Supper is served in the refectory between 5.30pm and 6.15pm, and the boarders eat alongside the house staff.
-At supper there is always a main cooked option, a vegetarian option, and there is usually a Panini or baguette option as well.
+At supper, there is always a main cooked option, a vegetarian option, and usually also a Panini or baguette option.
 Fruit is available at all meals.
-As at other mealtimes, individual food and dietary requirements are also catered for.
-This is a key feature of how More House boarders are looked after.
-Our catering team know each and every boy by name and by their dietary requirement - they will be happy to be put to the test on this!
+As at other mealtimes, individual food and dietary requirements are also catered for which is a key feature of the care we have for our boarders.
+Our catering team know each and every boy by name and by his dietary requirement and are always happy to be put to the test on this!

-After eating boarders enjoy some free leisure time until prep.
-For the Junior boarders and for Years 8 & 9 from Main House this is from 6pm to 7pm.
-For Years 10 & 11 this is between 7pm and 8.00pm (or longer if required at GCSE level).
-For 6th formers, they are encouraged to work for at least two hours each evening starting at 6pm.
+After eating, boarders can enjoy some free leisure time until prep.
+For the Junior boarders and Years 8 & 9 from Main House, this is from 6pm to 7pm.
+For Years 10 & 11 this is between 7pm and 8pm (or longer for those at GCSE level) and for 6th formers, they are encouraged to work for at least two hours each evening starting at 6pm.

-At 6.45pm on a Thursday, all boarders and the house staff attend Boarders' Chapel; a brief mid-evening assembly led by the School Chaplain and the Head of Boarding.
+At 6.45pm on a Thursday, all boarders and the house staff attend Boarders' Chapel; a brief mid-evening assembly led by the Head of Boarding.
 Along with a weekly pastoral theme, other notices and good news updates are shared with the whole community.

-After prep each evening the respective age groups then participate in a sports or other active pursuit.
-These are mainly on site each evening except for the half-termly off-site excursions for every age group.
-Onsite activities are at the direction of their house staff but also allow for choice from the boarders when the planning is being done.
-You will see the range of these activities on the 'Activity' tab page on this website.
+After prep each evening, the respective age groups participate in a sports or other active pursuit.
+These are mainly on site every evening except for the half-termly off-site excursions for each age group.
+Onsite activities are decided by house staff but input is welcomed form the boarders at the planning stage.
+You can see the range of these activities on the 'Activity' tab page on this website.
 All boarders from Year 6 to Year 10 must complete a certain number of activities each day/week, whilst in Year 11 and 6th form, where exam pressures are most prevalent, we use our activity programme to re-energise and give the boys a necessary diversion to their study time.

 In terms of down-time or 'free time', all boarders are given space and freedom within the obvious confines of overall supervision by house staff.
-This is more negotiable as the boys reach the older years in boarding, but we also try to foster for individual differences and levels of responsibility as the boys themselves demonstrate trust, reliability and self-direction.
-This does, of course, involve sensible use of their own electronic device useage, time spent on purposeful activity and encouraging them to be active and healthy in their chosen activities.
-There must always be flexibility in allowing for quiet, reflective space and time in their lives.
-The boarding staff will always be there to guide or make suggestions about times and spaces where this can be provided.
+This is more negotiable as the boys reach the older years in boarding, but we do also try to foster for individual differences and levels of responsibility as the boys themselves demonstrate trust, reliability and self-direction.
+This does, of course, involve sensible use of their own electronic device, spending time on purposeful activity and encouraging them to be active and healthy in their chosen activities.
+There must also always be flexibility to allow for quiet, reflective space and time in their otherwise very busy lives so the boarding staff will always be available to guide or make suggestions about times and spaces where this can be provided.

 At 9pm, all but the oldest boarders must be preparing for bed, and this time is often used by the house staff to bring their corridor of boys together for quiet time, a shared hot-drink or pre-bedtime group discussions.
-Lights-out in St Anthony’s House is from 9.45pm, depending on age, with the Sixth Form boarders’ Lights-out by 10.45pm.
-Some 6th form boarders will work later than this on occasions by negotiation with house staff when schoolwork deadlines or exam preparation necessitates.
-This is always done on an individual basis and must be in their own room and with the upmost respect for all other boarders.
+Lights-out in St Anthony’s House is from 9.45pm, depending on age, and Sixth Form boarders’ Lights-out is by 10.45pm.
+Some Sixth form boarders will, on occasion, work later than this with the permission of house staff, when schoolwork deadlines or exam preparation necessitates.
+This is always considered on an individual basis, with the understanding that the pupil remains in their own room and retains the upmost respect for all other boarders.

 Weekends are more relaxed, and breakfast is served at the later times of 9am on Saturday mornings and 10.30am on Sundays.
-Weekend breakfasts are eagerly looked forward to as they are of the 'Full English' traditional nature.
+Weekend breakfasts are eagerly anticipated as they are of the 'Full English' traditional nature.

-If a whole day’s trip to London, Portsmouth or elsewhere is not planned for the day, Saturday mornings usually allow boarders time in either Guildford or Basingstoke town centres for shopping, before returning to site for a cooked lunch.
-Saturday afternoons usually comprise organised activities either on or off the site, and Saturday evenings, after eating a cooked supper in the refectory, often find the boarders ten-pin bowling, or at the cinema, or ice-skating, or engaged in some other fun activity.
+If a whole day’s trip to London, Portsmouth or elsewhere is not planned for the day, Saturday mornings usually allow boarders to spend time in either Guildford or Basingstoke town centres for shopping, before returning to site for a cooked lunch.
+Saturday afternoon usually involves organised activities either on or off the site, and on Saturday evenings, after a cooked supper in the refectory, boarders often go ten-pin bowling, ice-skating, to the cinema or engage in some other fun activity.

-After Sunday’s breakfast, boarders usually sit down to complete their weekend homework, supported by the duty house staff.
-After lunch, there is often the opportunity to leave the site for an afternoon stroll, or a trip to a fun swimming-pool.
-A cooked supper is served in the refectory at 5.45pm before many of the weekly boarders return to school on Sunday evening.
-An organised sports-activity is led by a member of the house staff is made available for all returning or weekend boarders on a Sunday evening.
+Following Sunday’s breakfast, boarders will usually sit down to complete their weekend homework, supported by the duty house staff.
+After lunch, there is often the opportunity to leave the site for an afternoon stroll, or take a trip to a leisure swimming-pool.
+A cooked supper is served in the refectory at 5.45pm before some of the Monday to Friday boarders return from home to school.
+An organised sports-activity, led by a member of the house staff is always made available for all returning or weekend boarders on a Sunday evening.